-Sec.
-24-97.
+Section 24-97 99.
 Off-street parking lot landscaping.

-Parking areas, accessory or otherwise, containing ten or more parking spaces shall contain landscaping and landscape areas in accordance with all of the following:

-(a) Preservation of trees.
-Parking lots shall be designed and constructed so that existing viable trees are preserved in a manner which will meet the intent and satisfy the requirements in this section to the maximum extent possible.
+Parking areas, accessory or otherwise, containing ten or more parking spaces shall contain landscaping are preserved in a manner which will meet the intent and satisfy the requirements in this section to the maximum extent possible.
 Where such existing trees do not fully satisfy these requirements, additional trees shall be planted in an amount which meets or exceeds the stated minimum requirements.
 The requirements in this paragraph shall be in addition to other requirements stated in this section.